Ghosts Next Door

 ONE MONTH LATER

-"Lola, I'm here," the voice came from the street side of the fence, fronting my yard.
-"Over here, leave these people alone, they have nothing to do with us."
+"Lola, I'm here," the voice came from the street side of the fence fronting my yard.
+"Over here, leave these people alone; they have nothing to do with us."

-The creature whipped around, and its wings carried it over the fence where it fell into Lazi's embrace.
-He waved and nodded his head, "I'm sorry, Papa, I'm sorry my cousin, we won't bother you again.
+The creature whipped around, and its wings carried it over the fence, where it fell into Lazi's embrace.
+He waved and nodded, "I'm sorry, Papa, I'm sorry my cousin; we won't bother you again.
 Please take care."
 The creature flapped her massive wings once, and they were airborne with Lazi in her arms.
 Once they breached the first clouds, wings appeared on Lazi's back, and he separated from her.

-Her.
-It was that young woman we saw that day, the same young woman my wife found out about.
+That young woman we saw that day was the same young woman my wife found out about.
 "Aswang," my wife shuddered from behind me.
 I turned and grabbed her in my arms.
 "I told you to lock yourself in the house!"

 ~